How to Build a DIY Compost Bin

 Make sure you check out those posts for tips on maintaining your compost and finding which compost bin would work right for you.

-The bin I’m building is meant to live outside on a porch or balcony, but you can move it inside if you get worm.
+The bin I’m building is meant to live outside on a porch or balcony, but you can move it inside if you add some worms to it.

 Worms are optional, but they will absolutely help speed up the decomposition process.

-what you’ll need to build a compost bin:
+what you’ll need when making a compost bin:

 - plastic storage bin with a lid